binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### Few enhancements

 Although I reuse each year the codebase for the timer, the audio player, ...
 This year I want to fix and enhanced a little bit the class.
-I focus my enhancement to elements: the Audio Player and the timer.
+I focus my enhancement to the Audio Player and the timer.

 #### The Timer